 North Country HealthCare’s mission is to provide accessible, affordable, comprehensive, quality primary healthcare in an atmosphere of respect, dignity, and cultural sensitivity.
 The health and well-being of patients and community alike are promoted through direct services, training/education, outreach and advocacy.

-North Country HealthCare provides a wide range of patient and family-focused health services, including specialized medical care for those who need more extensive care.
+North Country HealthCare provides a wide range of patient and family-focused health services, including integrated interprofessional team-based care to provide high quality healthcare.
 North Country Healthcare has a very active obstetrics program; our providers deliver more than 50% of newborns in Flagstaff annually.
-Behavioral medicine is integrated with primary care in the majority of our clinic sites.
+Behavioral medicine and clinical pharmacy are integrated with primary care at our residency and other clinical sites.

 The services offered by North Country HealthCare are: